codio-content/Python_Maze-Programs_and_agorithms/.guides/content/More-Python-code-54e2.md

-On the left you can see some Javascript code for our improved tea-making algorithm.
+On the left you can see some Python code for our improved tea-making algorithm.

 It's not that scary is it?